Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 A Brief Overview of Multilogin X

-Multilogin has been on the market for more than 9 years and positions itself as the first browser in the anti-detection industry.
-Along with standard account management and automation features, it offers premium-class residential proxies and built-in AI.
+Multilogin has been on the market for a decade and positions itself as the first anti-detect browser.
+In addition to standard account management and automation features, it offers premium residential proxies and an AI built into the interface.

-A year ago, an updated version of the browser, Multilogin X, was released, which has since become the main browser version.
-However, the previous version, Multilogin 6, is still available, offering limited functionality but allowing for the creation of mobile profiles.
 Multilogin X operates through a web interface but requires the installation of a special agent on your device.
-This agent can be installed on Windows, macOS, and Linux, and profiles cannot be launched without synchronizing the agent with the web version of the browser.
-However, synchronization interruptions can occur without explicit notifications, and profiles won’t run unless they are synchronized.
+This agent can be installed on Windows, macOS, and Linux, and profiles need to be synchronized with the web version of the browser before launching.
+However, syncing might sometimes get interrupted, and profiles cannot be launched without prior synchronization.

 AI commands in Multilogin X